T0ASTMalone/workplace-communication-app-capstone-react/README.md

 **Register**

-As a user, I want to register and create a workplace as an employer.
+As a user, I want to register and create a workplace.

 ![Employer Registration](/src/img/screenshots/create-a-wp.png)

-As a user, I want to register and join a workplace as an employee
+As a user, I want to register and join a workplace.

 ![Employee Registration](/src/img/screenshots/join-a-wp.png)